Trumpet Winsock

 Trumpet Winsock is a TCP/IP stack for Windows 3.x that implemented the Winsock API, which is an API for network sockets.
 It was developed by Peter Tattam from Trumpet Software International and distributed as shareware software.

+Peter Tattam's current company, Tattam Software Enterprises Pty.
+Ltd., bought the rights to the Trumpet suite of software products in 2008, including Trumpet Winsock.
+Trumpet Winsock is still distributed as shareware on the company website.